bluntspoon/aidanbevan.com/about.md

 ## Coaching Philosophy

 <div class="testimonial">
-  <p class="testimonial-text">Movement Without Limits — I believe gymnastics should be accessible to everyone.
-My training programs are designed to adapt to every individual's needs, ensuring a safe and enjoyable experience for all abilities.</p>
+  <p class="testimonial-text">Movement Without Limits — Every child deserves the opportunity to explore movement and discover their potential.
+I specialize in creating inclusive, developmentally appropriate gymnastics programs where young children of all abilities can thrive together in a supportive, joyful environment.</p>
   <p class="testimonial-author">— Aidan Bevan</p>
 </div>